chanmix51/soft65c02/README.md

 Why would you write another simulator for the 65C02?
 ----------------------------------------------------
 To learn the [Rust language](https://www.rust-lang.org/) and … the 65C02.
-It has been a real pleasure to code in the Rust programming language, guys you have created awesome tools.
+It has been a real pleasure to code in the Rust programming language, guys & girls, you have created awesome tools.

 The Rust language OK, but why the 6502 and not a modern processor?
 ------------------------------------------------------------------